by jim goulding

 As far as the market drop and the comeback of the

-Treasury-Note pit in the Chicago Board of Trade.
-The name of the room I trade in
+Ten-Year Treasury-Note pit in the Chicago Board of Trade.
+The name of the room I

-is the Financial Room.
-We trade the commodities that represent most of our national debt.
+trade in is the Financial Room.
+We trade the commodities that represent most of

 This room is the center of the universe as far as